amine-amaach/simulators/pgmqtt/README.md

 * The recommended way to run the simulator is by using docker :

 1. Clone this repository :
-> This `microservice` is written in GO Programming Language, this repository contains code source for this `microservice`.
-If you want just to use it as a docker container, it is available in DockerHub :
+> This `microservice` is written in GO Programming Language and this repository contains the code source of the `microservice`.

+> You can use the simulator as a docker container, it is available in DockerHub :
+`docker pull amineamaach/simulators-pgmqtt`.
-`docker pull amineamaach/simulators-pgmqtt` : *you have to set the environment variables as in `docker-compose.yml` to configure MQTT connections and the simulator options*.
+_you have to set the environment variables as in `docker-compose.yml` to configure MQTT connections and the simulator options_.

 ```bash
   git clone git@github.com:amine-amaach/simulators.git